Skip to main content

 • Link incidents directly to deployments

-• Use any incident management system (API-first)
+• Use any incident-management system through the API

-Where to configure
+Where to configure it

 Company Settings → Incident Detection